RockScript/rockscript.github.io/_posts/2017-10-02-idea-explained.md

 });
 ```

-Stored events for an execution of this script look like this
+Stored events for an execution of this scriptVersion look like this

 * Script with id `xyz` was started
 * Variable `approvalService` was created and initialized with value v1